littlecinemadigital/SaturnV/c++/README.md

 * When using a function declared in a header file, always #include that header.
 * When using a class template, prefer to #include its header file.
 * Please see Names and Order of Includes for rules about when to #include a header.

+### Inline Functions

+Define functions inline only when they are small, say, 10 lines or fewer.

+#### Definition:
+You can declare functions in a way that allows the compiler to expand them inline rather than calling them through the usual function call mechanism.

+#### Pros:
+Inlining a function can generate more efficient object code, as long as the inlined function is small.
+Feel free to inline accessors and mutators, and other short, performance-critical functions.

+#### Cons:
+Overuse of inlining can actually make programs slower.
+Depending on a function's size, inlining it can cause the code size to increase or decrease.
+Inlining a very small accessor function will usually decrease code size while inlining a very large function can dramatically increase code size.
+On modern processors smaller code usually runs faster due to better use of the instruction cache.

+##### Decision:

+A decent rule of thumb is to not inline a function if it is more than 10 lines long.
+Beware of destructors, which are often longer than they appear because of implicit member- and base-destructor calls!

+Another useful rule of thumb: it's typically not cost effective to inline functions with loops or switch statements (unless, in the common case, the loop or switch statement is never executed).

+It is important to know that functions are not always inlined even if they are declared as such; for example, virtual and recursive functions are not normally inlined.
+Usually recursive functions should not be inline.
+The main reason for making a virtual function inline is to place its definition in the class, either for convenience or to document its behavior, e.g., for accessors and mutators.